CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ```
 {: file='main.opt.ll'}

-Full LTO is the 'true' form of LTO, but it isn't always feasible.
-What we've seen above it, after that first pass through the linker, libLTO has to run <a href="https://www.cs.cmu.edu/afs/cs/academic/class/15745-s13/public/lectures/L3-LLVM-Overview-1up.pdf#page=10"><strong>20-odd</strong></a> of the usual optimisation passes on the monolithic module we've merged our IRs into - all on a single thread.
+Full LTO is the pure form of LTO, but it isn't always feasible.
+What we've seen above is, after that first pass through the linker, libLTO has to run <a href="https://www.cs.cmu.edu/afs/cs/academic/class/15745-s13/public/lectures/L3-LLVM-Overview-1up.pdf#page=10"><strong>20-odd</strong></a> of the usual optimisation passes on the monolithic module we've merged our IRs into - all on a single thread.
 At best impractical, at worst unusable, these extra optimisations will slow your link times to a crawl (and that's assuming so large a `main.bc` will even fit in memory).
 Surely, surely, there's a compromise to be found between performance and quality-of-life?

 **Clang flags** `-flto[=full]`